neondatabase/website/content/docs/guides/koyeb.md

 A dialog pops up with your Neon connection string.
 Store this value in a safe place.
 It is required later.
 The connection string specifies `neondb` as the database.
 This is the default database created with each Neon project.
 You can use this database with the example application.

-## Prepare the database on your machine
+## Prepare the database

 The example application connects to your Neon PostgreSQL database using [Prisma](https://www.prisma.io/) as an ORM.
-Prisma synchronizes the database schema with the Prisma schema included with the application code.
+Prisma synchronizes the database schema with the Prisma schema included with the application.
 Before you deploy the application, you will perform a migration to create the database schema and seed it with data.

 ### Clone the example application